-- 5.7 A substantial part of the Neighbourhood Plan area constitutes rows of terraced Victorian or earlier townhouses with shallow foundations, "one of the riskiest situations in which to construct a basement," according to Arup in the Eatherley decision, "because the property shares its existing foundations with its neighbours and also because it provides lateral support to its neighbours, any movement of the existing house resulting from the works will directly impact on its neighbours."
-There are also a significant number of narrow streets in some areas. - 5.8 Further, the construction of basements can give rise to noise and disturbance during construction, and the management of traffic, plant and equipment.
-The policies set out below seek to address these concerns and provide a clear policy framework for proposals for basement development within the Neighbourhood Plan area.
+5.7 A substantial part of the Neighbourhood Plan area constitutes rows of terraced Victorian or earlier townhouses with shallow foundations, "one of the riskiest situations in which to construct a basement," according to Arup in the Eatherley decision, "because the property shares its existing foundations with its neighbours and also because it provides lateral support to its neighbours, any movement of the existing house resulting from the works will directly impact on its neighbours."
+There are also a significant number of narrow streets in some areas.

-5.9 Creating extra footage through basement development does not support the Plan's Policy HC1 of maintaining a reasonable balance of both large and small dwelling units.
+- 5.8 Further, the construction of basements can give rise to noise and disturbance during construction, and the management of traffic, plant and equipment.
+The policies set out below seek to address these concerns and provide a clear policy framework for proposals for basement development within the Neighbourhood Plan area. - 5.9 Creating extra footage through basement development does not support the Plan's Policy HC1 of maintaining a reasonable balance of both large and small dwelling units.

+Map 6: Hampstead geology

-MAP 6 Hampstead geology Hampstead is made of a complex layering of Bagshot Sand, Claygate Member and London Clay, which makes the area potentially less stable.
+Hampstead is made of a complex layering of Bagshot Sand, Claygate Member and London Clay, which makes the area potentially less stable.
 The Plan area is outlined in red.

+Map 7: Hampstead topography

-MAP 7 Hampstead topography Hampstead is situated on a steep slope with a drop in elevation of 73 metres from Jack Straw's Castle to South End Green.
+Hampstead is situated on a steep slope with a drop in elevation of 73 metres from Jack Straw's Castle to South End Green.
 The Plan area is outlined in red.

-Policy BA1: Local Requirements for Basement Impact Assessments
+Policy BA1: Local requirements for Basement Impact Assessments

-5.10 As a result of the conditions found in Hampstead, as noted in Camden Local Plan 6.132, basements in Hampstead may pose a particular risk to neighbouring properties and require additional investigations, above those required by the Local Borough of Camden, to insure that risks can be identified and damage mitigated at the planning stage.
+5.10 As a result of the conditions found in Hampstead, as noted in Camden Local Plan 6.132, basements in Hampstead may pose a particular risk to neighbouring properties and require close investigations, as required by Policy A5 of the Local Borough of Camden Local Plan and its supporting Camden Planning Guidance - Basements, to ensure that risks can be identified and damage mitigated at the planning stage.
 These conditions include unusual and unstable soils, subsoil water movement, hilly areas liable to slippage, and dense development in which many house are conjoined.

-Policy BA1: Local Requirements for Basement Impact Assessments
+Policy BA1: Local requirements for Basement Impact Assessments